NON-NUTRITIONAL ASPECTS OF BREASTFEEDING

 Sleep and Breastfeeding

-Breastfeeding mothers may turn to bed-sharing to cope with frequent night time feeds.
+Breastfeeding parents may turn to bed-sharing to cope with frequent night time feeds.
 Co-sleeping increases the length of breastfeeding.
 Recently, advice on co-sleeping has moved away from strict avoidance to a more nuanced discussion of decreasing risk for those who want to co-sleep, while maintaining advice not to co-sleep for those at high risk (for example not to co-sleep on a sofa, with preterm and low birth weight babies, or when parents smoke or are under the influence of drugs and alcohol).
 There is clear Unicef Baby Friendly Initiative guidance on co-sleeping and SIDS risk, which is very helpful for parents and professionals.